emergent-analytics/workstreams/ws2/README.md

 The meltwater folder is a Python package that provides a client to access the Export APIs from Meltwater: https://developer.meltwater.com.
 Note that we do not provide an interface to all the endpoints exposed by API.
 We only provide an interface to two groups of endpoints: the "searches" endpoints and the "One-time export" endpoints.
 However, the client can easily be extended to include the other groups of endpoints.

+## Social Media
+The Social Media forlder contains our analysis of Twitter data in the local areas of Nottingham and Liverpool.
+Twitter data allows us to monitor what type of information around Covid-19 is being shared in a local area.
+Some of the work we’ve done so far includes:
+* Analyse the content of tweets.
+We can infer the sentiment and emotions associated to a body of text.
+Based on its content, we can also classify it with similar tweets that share a common “topic” using Topic Modelling techniques.
+* Identify what type information is more popular in an area (viral tweets).
+* Identify who are key spreaders of such information - or influencers.

 ## Our Results
 The following blog posts can provide more information on the analysis and results of our work: